Worker-Peasant Red Guards: Small arms

+Vehicles include obsolete Soviet models such as T-34 tanks and SU-100 tank destroyers.
 They use older Ural D-62 motorcycles, although some units are unarmed indicating status as logistics and medical units.
+During a parade in September 2023, elements of the force paraded in what appeared to be truck-mounted 122mm rocket tubes disguised as civilian vehicles.

-During a parade in September 2023 elements of the force paraded in what appeared to be truck mounted 122mm rockets tubes disguised as civilian vehicles.
+The WPRG is believed to possess heavier weapons such as mortars and anti-aircraft guns.